Past Israel Grantees:

-Resource Incubator for Economic Initiatives by Women: Working Together to Create a Feminist Economy: A group of Ethiopian women gain skills to establish and maintain their own business by selling traditional crafts and providing embroidery incorporated into merchandise sold by the fashion company Comme Il Faut.
+Resource Incubator for Economic Initiatives by Women: Working Together to Create a Feminist Economy: Enables Ethiopian women to establish and maintain their own business by selling traditional crafts and providing embroidery incorporated into merchandise sold by the fashion company Comme Il Faut.

 The Year of the Working Woman: An initiative to educate low-income working women about employment rights.